sudocode-ai/sudopod/.sudocode/loadbalancing/LOADBALANCING_IMPLEMENTATION_PLAN.md

    - Verify proper error handling and recovery

 4. **Performance Testing**:
-   - Measure the time it takes to detect drain events
+   - Measure the time it takes to drain nodes
    - Measure the time it takes to remove instances
    - Ensure the system can handle the expected scale of operations

-## Leveraging Existing Infrastructure

-The E2B codebase already contains several components that can be leveraged for testing:

-1. **Mock Sandbox**: The `cmd/mock-sandbox/mock.go` can be used to simulate workloads for testing scaling.

-2. **Makefile Commands**: The existing `killall` and `kill-old` commands demonstrate how to interact with GCP instances.

-3. **Status Logging**: The `startStatusLogging` function in `orchestrator.go` provides a pattern for monitoring node status.

-4. **Node Selection**: The `getLeastBusyNode` function in `create_instance.go` can be extended to respect drain flags.

-5. **CI/CD Pipeline**: The existing GitHub Actions workflow can be extended to include tests for the new functionality.

 ## Key Benefits

-1. **Controlled Scaling**: E2B/Nomad controls the scale-in process, ensuring proper node draining
+1. **Controlled Scaling**: E2B controls the scale-in process through its own admin API
 2. **Cost Optimization**: Automatically scales down when resources are underutilized
-3. **Reliability**: Attempts to drain nodes properly but handles timeouts gracefully
+3. **Reliability**: Uses existing, proven admin API for node draining
 4. **Specificity**: Removes exactly the nodes that have been drained
 5. **Operational Tools**: Provides manual tools for operators to manage scaling
 6. **Visibility**: Adds monitoring and alerting for scaling operations

-This approach gives E2B complete control over which nodes are scaled down, attempts to drain them properly, and ensures we're removing the correct instances from the cluster.
+This approach gives E2B complete control over which nodes are scaled down using its own admin API, attempts to drain them properly, and ensures we're removing the correct instances from the cluster.
 It also provides immediate value through the manual draining tools before the automated system is fully implemented.